Lachy-Dauth/Steam-deck-product-page/README.md

 FCC project 3

-This project is part of FreeCodeCamp and their third unit
+This project is part of FreeCodeCamp and their first unit